wd-David/svelte-component-test-recipes/README.md

 });
 ```

-> Here is a great post from Andrew Lester: [Typing Components in Svelte](https://www.viget.com/articles/typing-components-in-svelte/).
+> Here is an excellent post from Andrew Lester: [Typing Components in Svelte](https://www.viget.com/articles/typing-components-in-svelte/).
 Highly recommended.

 ## Testing component events

-The component that we're going to test has a button, it'll dispatch a custom event `message` when you click on it.
+The component we're going to test has a button that'll dispatch a custom event `message` when you click on it.
 It's the same component at [svelte.dev/tutorials](https://svelte.dev/tutorial/component-events).

 ```svelte
 // $lib/events/ComponentEvent.svelte